cloudops/cloudmc-standard-kb/en/general/cloud.ca-in-a-nutshell.md

 ---
-title:  "cloud.ca in a nutshell"
+title:  "Hypertec Cloud in a nutshell"
 slug: cloud-ca-in-a-nutshell
 ---

-### What is cloud.ca?
+### What is Hypertec Cloud?

-cloud.ca is a regional virtual private cloud platform.
+Hypertec Cloud is a regional virtual private cloud platform.
 It delivers scalable, secure, high-performance, cost-effective, and resilient cloud services.

 - **Regional** - Intended to be exclusively hosted in Canadian datacenters; serves Canadian markets
 - **Virtual private cloud** − An isolated environment within a bigger multi-tenant cloud